Transiting Exoplanet Survey Satellite: History

 The concept of TESS was first discussed in 2005 by the Massachusetts Institute of Technology (MIT) and the Smithsonian Astrophysical Observatory (SAO).
 The genesis of TESS was begun during 2006, when a design was developed from private funding by individuals, Google, and The Kavli Foundation.
 In 2008, MIT proposed that TESS become a full NASA mission and submitted it for the Small Explorer program at Goddard Space Flight Center, but it was not selected.
 It was resubmitted in 2010 as an Explorer program mission, and was approved in April 2013 as a Medium Explorer mission.
 TESS passed its critical design review (CDR) in 2015, allowing production of the satellite to begin.
 While Kepler had cost US$640 million at launch, TESS cost only US$200 million (plus US$87 million for launch).
 The mission will find exoplanets that periodically block part of the light from their host stars, events called transits.
 TESS will survey 200,000 of the brightest stars near the Sun to search for transiting exoplanets.
 TESS was launched on 18 April 2018, aboard a SpaceX Falcon 9 launch vehicle.

-In July 2019, an Extended Mission 2020 to 2022 was approved. and on 3 January 2020, the Transit Exoplanet Survey Satellite reported the discovery of TOI-700 d, its first potentially habitable Earth-sized planet.
+In July 2019, an Extended Mission 2020 to 2022 was approved.
+On 3 January 2020, NASA reported that TESS had discovered its first potentially habitable Earth-sized planet, TOI-700 d.